terodox/terodox.tech/content/posts/2019-12-01--stencil-js-part-3/index.md

 ## The @Prop decorator

-`@Prop` is a bit of s misnomer.
+`@Prop` is a bit of a misnomer.
 It's not only a `property` but it also represents an `attribute` on the tag of our component.
 This makes it a powerful way to interface with a consumer.
 They can declaratively pass down primitive types that can be parsed from a string using the attribute, or handle more complex data using the property.

 ### Camel case to kebab case

-Stencil reflects `@Prop` class properties to the tag as kebab case translation of the camel case variable.
+Stencil reflects `@Prop` class properties to the tag as a kebab case translation of the camel case variable.

 As an example: